nuagenetworks/nuage-metroae/SETUP.md

-# Establishing the Ansible Environment
+# Setting Up the Nuage MetroAG Ansible Environment
+## Introduction
+This document describes how to setup a Nuage MetroAG environment for the purpose of deploying and upgrading Nuage Networks software.
+It guides you through the following areas:
+* Setting up the Ansible deployment host that will run the Ansible playbooks.
+* Configuring the Ansible deployment host for the user that will run the Nuage MetroAG playbooks.
+This user will be referred to in this document as *the installation user*.
+* Setting up target servers (a.k.a. hypervisors) that will act as hosts for VSD, VSC, and other VMs.
+* Setting up compute nodes that will have VRS deployed on them.
 ## Prerequisites
 Before you begin working with the nuage-metro project please take these requirements and restrictions into account.
 Also, review README.md for a list of supported VCS/VNS components, as well as supported target server types.
 * Ansible 2.2.1 is required.
-* The Ansible deployment host uses python-jinja2 >= 2.7.
-The required python-jinja2 package is installed by default with Ansible.
-  Note: el6 hosts (e.g. CentOS 6.8) are limited to python-jinja2 < 2.7.
-Therefore, nuage-metro cannot be deployed from an el6 host.
-* The hypervisor hosts must be running RedHat or CentOS.
-Support for Ubuntu exists, but has been deprecated.
+* The Ansible deployment host must run el7 Linux host, e.g. CentOS 7.\* or RHEL 7.\*.
+Ansible 2.2.1 depends on a Python package that is not available on el6 Linux.
+Note: Modern Ubuntu versions, such as 14.04 and 16.04, may also work as Ansible deployment hosts, but they have not been tested.
 * If host names are used for target systems, VSD, VSC, VSTAT, VNSUTIL and VRS nodes, those names must be discoverable via DNS or added to the `/etc/hosts` file of the Ansible deployment host.
 * The Ansible deployment host may also be a target server.
 ## Setting Up the Ansible Deployment Host
-### Set Up Communication Protocol
+### Set Up Passwordless ssh for the Installation User
- 1. Create ssh key pair for the user that runs metro playbooks
+ 1. If not already present, create a ssh key pair for the installation user on the Ansible deployment host as follows:
+   1A.
+Login to the Ansible deployment host as the installation user.
-`ssh-keygen`
+   1B.
+Execute the command:  `ssh-keygen`
+   1C.
+Follow the prompts to complete creation.
+It is normal to accept all defaults.

- 2. Copy ssh keys to localhost's authorized key file
+ 2. Copy the ssh public key to the installation user's `authorized_keys` file.
+Have the file copied automatically as follows:
-`ssh-copy-id localhost`
+   2A.
+Login to the Ansible deployment host as the installation user.
+   2B.
+Execute the command: `ssh-copy-id`
+   2C.
+Enter the user's password if prompted.
-### Install Package Management System (pip) and Required Packages
+### Install Packages Required on the Ansible Deployment host
- 1. Install Python pip on the Ansible host based on Redhat or Debian OS families
+ 1. Install Python pip
-`yum install python2-pip apt-get install python-pip`
+    * on RedHat OS family distributions: `yum install python2-pip`
+    * on Debian OS family distributions: `apt-get install python-pip`

- 2. Install Ansible 2.2.1 on the Ansible host for full support
+ 2. Install Ansible 2.2.1 for full support
 `pip install ansible==2.2.1`
- 3. Install Netmiko and its dependencies on the Ansible host
+ 3. Install Netmiko and its dependencies
 `pip install netmiko`
- 4. Install netaddr and its dependencies on the Ansible host
+ 4. Install netaddr and its dependencies
 `pip install netaddr`
- 5. Install ipaddress and its dependencies on the Ansible host
+ 5. Install ipaddress and its dependencies
 `pip install ipaddress`
- 6. Install Python pexpect module on the Ansible host
+ 6. Install Python pexpect module
 `pip install pexpect`
- 7. Install VSPK Python module on the Ansible host
+ 7. Install VSPK Python module
 `pip install vspk`

   #### Additional Steps for vCenter Deployments Only